JFleckers/cloud-final-flecksearch/README.md

 its documentation on Arrays, Regex Patterns, and BufferedReader:
 * https://docs.oracle.com/javase/8/docs/api/

-The following except shared in class on Inverted Indices provided the general high-level structure of my implementation:
+The following chapter shared in class on Inverted Indices provided the general high-level structure of my implementation:
 * http://www.dcs.bbk.ac.uk/~dell/teaching/cc/book/ditp/ditp_ch4.pdf

 The following tutorial also formed the basis for my TopN algorithm: